Lake Pukaki: Nearby settlements

 The nearby Pukaki Scientific Reserve is home to the Nationally Endangered moth species Izatha psychra.

+The £5 banknote

+The second series of New Zealand banknotes, introduced by the Reserve Bank in 1940 and remaining in circulation until decimalisation in 1967, featured Lake Pukuki on the £5 note.
+The scene, of now-submerged Te Kohai Island with a background of the Southern Alps, became so well known that the island was known as "Five Pound Note Island", and a 1964 memoir by Evelyn Hosken about living in the Pukaki area was titled Life on a Five Pound Note.
+The engraved image was based on an autumn 1934 photograph by Ashburton photographer Bobbie Barwell.
+She had passed the photograph on to Ashburton MP Horace Herring, who thought it might be useful for publicity purposes, and was surprised to discover an engraving based on the top half of her image on the £5 note.

-Road Safety
+Road safety

 State Highway 8 runs along the edge of Lake Pukaki.
-A number of crashes have occurred here as drivers have come around a blind corner, seen Lake Pukaki and wanted to stop at an unsafe location to enjoy the view.
+Numerous crashes have occurred here as drivers have come around a blind corner, seen Lake Pukaki and wanted to stop at an unsafe location to enjoy the view.

-2020 Fire
+2020 fire

 A significant scrub fire burnt on the shores of Lake Pukaki in August 2020.
 Both State Highway 8 and SH80 were closed.
 Firefighters fought the fire with 14 monsoon bucket equipped helicopters, two fixed-wing aircraft, and 10 fire engines.
 The fire destroyed 3500 hectares and took 12 days to put out. $1 million was spent fighting it.
 Environmentalists believe that the spread of wilding pines in the Mackenzie District along with the dry conditions allowed the scrub fire to become so destructive.